-The Guidelines for Educator Evaluation require that feedback from parents will be used to help determine the remaining 10% of the Teacher Practice Indicators category of SEED.
+The Guidelines for Educator Evaluation require that feedback from parents will be used to help determine the remaining 10% of the Teacher Practice Indicators category.

-PDECs can explore expanding the requirement of feedback from stakeholders to include other stakeholders such as LEAs, other state or placing agencies, as well as the individual students.
-For some students, feedback may be provided by a surrogate parent, a foster parent, or a Department of Children and Families case worker.
+Our PDEC will explore expanding the requirement of feedback from stakeholders to include other stakeholders such as LEAs, other state or placing agencies, as well as the individual students.
+For some students, feedback may be provided by a surrogate parent, a foster parent, a Department of Children and Families case worker, or a therapist or doctor unaffiliated with the school program.